Harvey Greenslade

 Harvey Thomas Greenslade (born 8 April 2004) is an English footballer.
-He plays as a striker for side Yeovil Town.
+He plays as a striker for side Truro City.

 Career

+Bristol Rovers

 Greenslade first joined Bristol Rovers at the under-7s.
 During the 2021–22 season, Greenslade spent time on loan in the Southern Football League with Division One South club Cinderford Town and Premier Division club Tiverton Town, sandwiching a successful spell with Hellenic League Premier Division club Tuffley Rovers.

 Greenslade signed his first professional contract with the club in May 2022 having been invited to train with the first-team for the last few weeks of the previous season.
 On 30 August 2022, Greenslade made his senior debut for Bristol Rovers from the bench in a 1–1 EFL Trophy draw with Plymouth Argyle, missing a penalty in the subsequent shootout defeat.
 On 6 September 2022, Greenslade joined National League South club Chippenham Town on loan until January 2023.
 In February 2023, he joined Truro City on a one-month loan deal.
 This was later extended until the end of the season.
 His time with the club ended with promotion.
 Greenslade, an unused substitute in the play-off final, had scored a penalty in the semi-final shoot-out victory.
 He was offered a new contract at the end of the 2022–23 season, signing a new one-year deal on 6 June.

 On 12 August 2023, Greenslade returned to now National League South club Truro City on a one-month loan deal, scoring on his second debut for the club in a 3–2 defeat to Braintree Town.
 On 8 September, this was extended by a further month.

 On 3 February 2024, Greenslade joined National League side Oxford City on loan until the end of the season.

 On 1 May 2024, it was announced that Greenslade would depart the club at the end of his contract the following month.

+Non-League

 On 29 May 2024, Yeovil Town announced the signing of Greenslade upon the expiry of his contract with Bristol Rovers.
 In December 2024, he joined Weston-super-Mare on loan.
+He was released by Yeovil Town at the end of the 2025–26 season.

+On 9 June 2026, Greenslade agreed to return to Truro City following their relegation to the National League South, signing an initial two-year deal.